 Laurie: It feels restrictive having to have a solid sound throughout an album.
 I do like albums that where it is one sonic plane because that’s good for a stranger.
 But the music I want to make…we are into so many different things and we want it to take you to different places.
 We are like a different band on every song, but creativity should never be restricted.

-Your album tackles a multitude of gross things in our culture: social media superficiality, suburban conformity, government corruption.
-When you made Acts of Fear and Love, how did you want audiences to respond?
-Was it matter of mobilizing change, dismantling the corruption; or was your intention more tongue-in-cheek?
+When you made Acts of Fear and Love, was it matter of mobilizing change, dismantling the corruption; or was your intention more tongue-in-cheek?

 Issac: I feel, like, before this album, we were barking about what was wrong and what everyone else thought was wrong.
 On this album, Laurie and I felt like we should offer a solution, and it should be more personal.
 So that’s what we did rather just shouting, saying “fuck this, fuck that!”